MMOG77/The-Vat/Writing_Habit_Audit.md

 # Matt Waters
 ## Writing Habit Audit

 As I mentioned in the previous exercise (near the beginning of the semester), I like to write outlines for my work and flesh out the content section-by-section.
+I am more likely to get a headstart on assignments that require (read: *allow*) creativity.
+If a project requires me to only report the facts, I am more likely to put it off